adamfiala/Tasks/README.md

 ## Task 1 ##

 I created and SQL file with several sql queries.
 The whole description is in the notes in SQL file Task_1_SQL_Query.sql, uploaded here.
-Results are in table dbo.dbsix.task_1_results
+Results are in the database - table dbo.dbsix.task_1_results

 ## Task 2 ##

 I made few calculations in query Task_2_SQL_Query.sql.
-Results of analysis and description in uploaded file Task_2_Results.XLSX.
+Results of analysis, description and few notes in uploaded file Task_2_Results.XLSX.